 This Instant Pot Homemade Cottage Cheese Recipe is so quick and easy.
-In under two hours, you will have delicious Homemade Cottage Cheese.
+In under two hours, you will have delicious Homemade Cottage Cheese or Pot Cheese.

 Not only can your Instant Pot, Ninja Foodi or Pressure Cooker make wonderful Instant Pot Yogurt, but you can use them to make Homemade Instant Pot Cottage Cheese, Pot Cheese, Farmer Cheese and Indian Paneer as well!

 As a kid, I hated cottage cheese.
 I was forced to eat cottage cheese because my parent(s) always had me on a diet.

 I did, however, love pot cheese and farmer cheese, with Creamettes, sour cream and salt and pepper, which I was recently reminded.
 It’s a Jewish thing.
 In fact, I love it so much, I created a post with my beloved recipe.
 Check out my Pressure Cooker Lokshen Mit Kaese recipe and I bet you will love it too!

 Cottage cheese was big in Weight Watcher circles and I followed Weight Watchers as a very young kid.
 As I got older, I actually started liking cottage cheese.
 In fact, one of my favorite Weight Watchers treat is a Weight Watchers “cheese danish” made with cottage cheese, cinnamon and a sugar substitute melted on top of toast.